velurimithun/hello-world/README.md

 Get started with GitHub
 i'm Mithun of 19 years old.

-This is my first repoditry
+This is my first repositry